puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 Don't worry if this URI syntax seems complex.
-It's pretty rare that you'll need to use it for anything other than referring to files within your modules, so the patern above is likely all you'll need to learn.
+It's pretty rare that you'll need to use it for anything other than referring to files within your modules, so the pattern above is likely all you'll need to learn.
 You can always refer back to the [docs](https://docs.puppet.com/puppet/latest/reference/types/file.html#file-attribute-source) for a reminder.